Introduction

 MME Overview

-The managed metadata environment represents the architectural components, people and processes that are required to properly and systematically gather, retain, and disseminate metadata throughout the enterprise.
-The MME encapsulates the concepts of metadata repositories, catalogs, data dictionaries and any other term that people have thrown out to refer to the systematic management of metadata.
+The Managed Meta Data Environment (MME) represents the architectural components, people, and processes required to properly and systematically gather, retain, and disseminate metadata throughout the enterprise.
+The MME encapsulates the concepts of metadata repositories, catalogs, data dictionaries, and any other term that people have thrown out to refer to the systematic management of metadata.
 Some people mistakenly describe an MME as a data warehouse for metadata.
 In actuality, an MME is an operational system and as such is architected in a vastly different manner than a data warehouse.

 Companies that are looking to truly and efficiently manage metadata from an enterprise perspective need to have a fully functional MME.
 It is important to note that a company should not try to store all of their metadata in a MME, just as the company would not try to store all of their data in a data warehouse.
 Without the MME’s components, it is very difficult to effectively manage metadata in a large organization.